-An entertainment event permit is required if your event is open to the general public (whether or not you charge an entry fee) and you expect to have 2000 or more people in attendance over the duration of the event.
+An event permit may be required if your event is open to the public (whether or not you charge an entry fee) and you expect to have 1000 or more people in attendance over the duration of the event.
 You may also require other approvals.

 Use the customer guidelines document to help guide you through the event permit application process.